emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Authors of other documents (e.g. {{I-D.ietf-core-object-security}}) are invited to mandate this behavior for clients that execute blockwise interactions over secured transports.
 In this way, the server can rely on a conforming client to set the Request-Tag option when required, and thereby conclude on the integrity of the assembled body.

-Note that this mechanism is implicitly implemented when the security layer guarantees ordered delivery (e.g. CoAP over TLS {{I-D.tschofenig-core-coap-tcp-tls}}).
+Note that this mechanism is implicitly implemented when the security layer guarantees ordered delivery (e.g. CoAP over TLS {{RFC8323}}).
 This is because with each message, any earlier operation can be regarded as concluded by the client, so it never needs to set the Request-Tag option unless it wants to perform concurrent operations.

 ### Multiple Concurrent Blockwise Operations